Pinkweed, Pennsylvania Smartweed, Pink Smartweed, Pink Knotweed

 This nice small colony of Persicaria pensylvanica is growing next to the gate in front of the barn.

-I like explaining the characteristics of plants and flowers in an easy to understand language or explain the technical terms.
+I like explaining the characteristics of plants and flowers in easy-to-understand language or explain the technical terms.
 The flowers of Persicaria pensylvanica are densely packed on a 1 1/2″ (usually) raceme.
 Without getting too technical, each flower is approximately 1/8″ long (or longer) and consists of 5 tepals which join together at the lower half of their length.
 The tips are ovate and erect.
 If you want more technical information, read the descriptions given by Missouri Plants, Illinois Wildflowers, etc. from the links at the bottom of the page.
 They are the experts…

 The above photo shows the characteristic dark V-shaped blotch of Persicaria pensylvanica.
 As I mentioned, not all leaves, or even all colonies, will have this blotch.
 It could depend on the light but I really don’t know.

-We had before I took the photos on August 30 which is why the leaves are wet.
+We had rain before I took the photos on August 30 which is why the leaves are wet.

 I was glad to see a lot of flowers open on the Persicaria pensylvanica on September 1.
 Most Persicaria species flowers do not open but they self-pollinate anyway inside the “bud”.
 Weird.